tarasenya/llm-zoomcamp/Project/StreamlitApplication.md

 Metrics 1, 2, 4 are calculated using [llm-as-a-judge](./src/judge_llm.py), the 3rd metric is a feedback from a user.
 The 5th metric is a characteristics of a RAG/Application.

 To gather statistics quicker [a script](./src/create_artificial_data.py) that creates an artificial data and ingests it to the DB has been used.
+Note: on the first login to Grafana one should change a password.

 ## Reproducibility